-Support to the Lipu Wildlife Recovery Centres in Italy
+Supporting Lipu’s Wildlife Recovery Centres throughout Italy

 Founded in 1965, Lipu is an association dedicated to the conservation of nature, the protection of biodiversity, and the promotion of ecological culture in Italy.
 Lipu Odv is the most important Italian association for the protection of wild birds and serves as the Italian partner of BirdLife International, the largest world network for the conservation of birds and biodiversity.
 Lipu’s involvement with caring for injured wildlife started in the early 1970s, first with two centres (Rome and Parma) and developing into a system that today boasts ten structures throughout the Italian territory.
 Almost 25,000 animals, particularly birds, are hospitalised and cured every year, many of which belong to species of particular conservation interest even when not specifically protected by the Birds Directive 2009/147/CE.